Hero (2019 Russian film)

 Hero (Герой, trans.
 Geroj or Geroy) is a 2019 Russian spy action comedy film directed by Karen Oganesyan.
-It stars Alexander Petrov as Andrey Rodin, Russian spy who was forced to back to action after years away from his homeland.
+It stars Alexander Petrov as Andrey Rodin, a Russian spy who was forced to back to action after years away from his homeland.
 The film also features Svetlana Khodchenkova, Vladimir Mashkov and Konstantin Lavronenko.

-The shooting took 47 shifts - from April to June 2018.
-In addition, several scenes due to the crazy business of the leading actors had to be finished in a year.
+The shooting took 47 shifts, from April to June 2018.
+In addition, several scenes needed to be completed within a year due to the schedules of the leading actors.

-The film was shot in the cities of Riga, Jurmala and Sigulda, Latvia, in the Republic of Crimea and the Kaliningrad Oblast, Russia.
+The film was shot in the cities of Riga, Jurmala, and Sigulda, Latvia, in the Republic of Crimea and the Kaliningrad Oblast, Russia.

 Hero was released on September 26, 2019 in Russia by Central Partnership.

 Plot

-Andrey Rodin was trained 15 years ago in a special school of the Foreign Intelligence Service (SVR), where agents were trained from teenagers.
-In the early 2000s, the project was closed, and the main character has long settled in one of the European cities and no longer remembers Russia.
+15 years after the closing of a project involving a training school for teenagers by the Foreign Intelligence Service (SVR) in which Andrey Rodin was enrolled, he now lives in a European city no longer remembering Russia.

-Once he picks up the phone and hears the voice of his father, who is considered dead.
-He informs Andrey Rodin that he is open for hunting.
-Unknown services are trying to destroy him and he can only escape.
-Andrey Rodin now has a desire not only to survive, but also to find his father again.
-To the aid of the protagonist comes his first love, Masha, who also has an interest in everything that happens.
-Andrey is getting more and more involved in espionage game, not realizing the true scale.
+One day he receives a call from his father, who is considered dead and informs him that he is open for hunting.
+Rodin also is told that unknown services are trying to find and eliminate him and that his only option is escape.
+Led by the goal of surviving and finding his presumed dead father, Andrey begins involving himself further into the espionage business, not realizing the true scale and danger of it all.